rockdaboot/libpsl/README.md

 - is thread-safe
 - handles IDNA2008 UTS#46 (libicu is used by psl2c if installed)

-Find more information about the Publix Suffix List [here](https://publicsuffix.org/).
+Find more information about the Public Suffix List [here](https://publicsuffix.org/).

 Download the Public Suffix List [here](https://hg.mozilla.org/mozilla-central/raw-file/tip/netwerk/dns/effective_tld_names.dat).